SeatGeek Buyer Guarantee

 How to buy CONCACAF Gold Cup tickets

-SeatGeek is the best way to browse, find, and buy CONCACAF Gold Cup tickets.
+SeatGeek is the best way to browse, find, and buy CONCACAF Gold Cup Tickets.

-To purchase a ticket, click the ticket listing and you will be directed to SeatGeek’s checkout process to complete the information fields.
+- To buy CONCACAF Gold Cup tickets, click the ticket listing and you will be directed to SeatGeek’s checkout process to complete the information fields.

 - SeatGeek will process your order and deliver your CONCACAF Gold Cup tickets.